DSG-UniFE/ruby-mhl/README.md

 multi-swarm version of quantum-inspired PSO), extended with adaptation mechanisms to provide support for dynamic optimization problems.

-ruby-mhl was designed for ``high duty'' target functions, whose evaluation typically involves one or more simulation runs, possibly defined on very complex domains (or search spaces), and implemented in JRuby for performance reasons.
+ruby-mhl was designed for _high duty_ target functions, whose evaluation typically involves one or more simulation runs, possibly defined on very complex domains (or search spaces), and implemented in JRuby for performance reasons.
 To this end, ruby-mhl automatically takes advantage of the parallelism